SolfeGuido/SolfeGuido/Readme.md

 ## Features

 - Train to read on three keys :
-  - G key
+  - G clef
-  - F key
+  - F clef
-  - F & G keys
+  - F & G clef
+  - Ut 3 clef
+  - Ut 4 clef

 * Many stats are available (and more to come) :
   - Number of games played